Track your nutrition and health goals

 The short answer: 300–500 calories, depending on your body weight, walking speed, and stride length.

-In this guide, you'll find exact calorie estimates by body weight, a full step count table from 1,000 to 20,000 steps, and a reverse lookup showing how many steps you need to burn 100, 200, 300, 400, or 500 calories.
+In this guide, you'll find exact calorie estimates by body weight, a full step count table from 1,000 to 20,000 steps, a fat-burn calculator, and a reverse lookup for how many steps to hit any calorie target.

 The most important factor in your calorie burn is body weight.
 Here is the estimated calorie burn for 10,000 steps at a moderate walking pace (~5 km/h):